garywu125/gotest1/README.md

      - draft a tage release on remote repository
      - upload local tage release build files to draft tag release
      - release the draft tag release on remote repository

+MISC:
+   git command: switch back to wherever it was before the last checkout.
+    - git checkout master(branch name)
+    - git checkout -     (go back to the previous checkout)